GorGylka/FREESTOR/README.md

 -Maximum download speed is about ̶2̶0̶0̶-̶3̶0̶0̶k̶b̶/̶s̶  450-600kb/s due to outdated Wifi module.
 Downloading and installing a 500MB game takes approximately 35 minutes

+-FreeStor conflicts with Autostart.prx and category_lite.prx plugins. turn it off, if you use FreeStor

 -PSP Street not supported at all

 ___________________________